eljakes/alx-system_engineering-devops/0x00-shell_basics/README.md

-This read me file is about shell basics
+This is the shell basics